kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

       </dependency>
     ```

 1. Edit each client application’s `application.yml` / properties file.
-Remove the eureka client serviceUrl defaultZone key/value.
+Comment-out the eureka client serviceUrl defaultZone key/value.
 Now we will get this from the config server.

 1. In each client project, add the following key/value to `application.yml` (or .properties), using correct formatting:
     - spring.config.import: "optional:configserver:http://localhost:8001"